-As workloads in the cloud increase, sprawl is inevitable.
-With new resources constantly popping up, an organisation's attack surface is greatly increased.
-Trying to keep a watchful eye on so many moving data points becomes impossible, and thus it becomes necessary to use a data-driven cloud workload protection tool.
+As workloads in the cloud become easier to spin up, sprawl is inevitable.
+With new resources constantly popping up everywhere, an organization's attack surface is greatly increased.
+Trying to keep a watchful eye on so many moving datapoints becomes impossible.

+It becomes necessary to use a data-driven cloud workload protection tool.

-We at GlobalDots review and assess these tools (click to watch our CWP demo) so we are familiar with the latest developments.
-With a cloud workload protection tool in place you'll be able to spot major security vulnerabilities, over-permissioned users and threat intelligence timelines.
+We at GlobalDots review and assess these tools (example here) so we know the latest developments in technology.
+With a cloud workload protection tool in place, you'll be able to: